 The Chinese Institutes for Contemporary International Relations (CICIR) is one of the largest Chinese think tanks on foreign and security policy.
 This resear developments ch institute is devoted to the analysis of political, economic and security policy-related at global, regional and national level.
 The results of their research are presented to relevant government institutions or distributed to a broader audience by means of internal publications.
 FES holds joint workshops with the CICIR focusing on foreign and security policy-related topics and promotes academic exchanges.

-The China Institute of Industrial Relations (CIIR) is an institution of higher education, which is affiliated to the All-China Federation of Trade Unions (ACFTU) and was founded in Tianjin in 1946 and moved to Beijing in 1954.
+The China University of Industrial Relations (CULR) is an institution of higher education, which is affiliated to the All-China Federation of Trade Unions (ACFTU) and was founded in Tianjin in 1946 and moved to Beijing in 1954.

 Research and teaching on topics of social and management sciences with a focus on trade unionism, labour law, industrial relations, social security, economic management and public administration.
 CIIR and FES conduct roundtable discussions and academic exchanges as well as exchanges of trade unionists on topics of labour relations.